blongworth/hgis/README.md

 acidification, rather than evacuating, leading to some concentration of CO2 in He at slightly &gt; 1 ATM.

+Testing long runs of dilution of CO2 with displacing He and diluting He with CO2 show that the setup is still optimized for low flow to the source, even with larger diameter delivery capillaries.
+There appears to be a constriction in the split-source tubing that is keeping flows low.
+Current focus is on the large-sample 7mL method, so this will be diagnosed as time allows.

 Targets have shown “pulses” of higher current.
 Not sure why this is, but I suspect it’s either buildup of graphite or other available carbon on the target, or target switching to the “high state” as sometimes happens